Welcome to COGS 124!

 A secondary objective of this course is to teach you how to develop the important graduate-student meta-skill of being able to read papers critically, strategically, and tactically, which will help you become more effective at your own research and prepare you well for future graduate studies.

-The bulk of this course will revolve around reading and responding to research papers in top human-computer interaction conferences and journals.
+The bulk of this course will revolve around reading and responding to research papers in top human-computer interaction conferences.
+Our goal is to aim for a broad selection of topics within HCI technical systems research, with an emphasis on more recent papers from top-tier venues.
 There will be no textbook.

 There is no final exam for this class.